yutong-xia/yutong-xia.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Xia Yutong, currently a second-year Ph.D. student in Data Science at [Institute of Data Science (IDS)](https://ids.nus.edu.sg/), National University of Singapore (NUS), supervised by Prof. [Roger Zimmermann](https://www.comp.nus.edu.sg/~rogerz/).
+I am Xia Yutong, currently a third-year Ph.D. student in Data Science at [Institute of Data Science (IDS)](https://ids.nus.edu.sg/), National University of Singapore (NUS), supervised by Prof. [Roger Zimmermann](https://www.comp.nus.edu.sg/~rogerz/).
 Before that, I obtained my master's degree in Smart Cities and Urban Analytics from [the Bartlett Centre for Advanced Spatial Analysis (CASA)](https://www.ucl.ac.uk/bartlett/casa), University College London (UCL), with a distinction in Dec.
 2021,  supervised by Dr [Huanfa Chen](https://huanfachen.github.io/about.html).

 You can reach me by email: yutong.xia@u.nus.edu.